AlishahSolanki/react-native-globalspinner/README.md

 <!-- ## Try it out

-You can try out the [Flash Message Playground app](https://exp.host/@lucasferreira/FlashMessagePlayground) to get a tease of the functionalities of this lib. -->
+You can try out the [SPINNER Playground app](https://exp.host/@lucasferreira/FlashMessagePlayground) to get a tease of the functionalities of this lib. -->

 ## Basic Usage